A German Immigrant Girl Shares Her Adventure

 I thought.
 First, I would write, but a letter might fail to reach them, so I determined to go in person and try to secure the place.
 I did not wish to lose time lest someone should be there before me, so I made arrangements to start on the following day,

-But it soon began to rain harder, and I was obliged to undertake my journey with my clothing damp, and as there was no 'tire in the car allowing me to dry it, I soon became chilly and knew that I was taking a severe cold.
+But it soon began to rain harder, and I was obliged to undertake my journey with my clothing damp.
+As there was no tire in the car to allow me to dry it, I soon became chilly and knew that I was taking a severe cold.

 But I hoped it would soon pass off; as I rode along began to indulge in a thousand fancies respecting the strange city and people to which I was going and to hope that my days of want and deprivation were over.